ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 }
 ```

+In this demo we haven't configured any NSG rules.
+If you have stricter configuration, you might also need to allow inbound traffic on port `50001`.

 #### Trusted Certificates

 The the following bicep to the `properties` section of the `applicationGateway` resource.
 Replace `<path-to-certificates>` with the path to the certificate.